EQUITY & SUCCESS FOR ALL STUDENTS

 Like many districts, we continue to have unacceptable opportunity gaps.
 Students of color, economically disadvantaged students, English Language Learners, and special education students are not succeeding at the same levels as white and more economically advantaged students.
 COVID has only worsened the situation.

 I believe all students have the ability to achieve and it's our mission to make sure that happens.
 We must proactively identify and remove barriers to success as well as implement best practices for achieving meaningful progress.
 I will continue to insist on transparency, data, and accountability for ensuring we serve all students.
+During my tenure on the Board I advocated for and helped develop the Board's Equity, Diversity, and Inclusion Resolution, which passed unanimously, and makes a sustained commitment to comprehensively addressing this throughout the district.

 STUDENT TESTING & RESULTS